ptrsym/AssignmentOne/AssignmentOne/ReadMe.md

 lots of research on delete options, swipe options etc. implemented delete option in masterview using .onDelete - had to add an observedobject wrapper to the masterview to allow changes to persist between states implemented add day function to the plus button - learned about onCommit, had to use .onDisappear to reset the textfield as it wasnt doing it inside the onCommit closure

+03/04/23

+implemented reset/undo button on navbar in displayview utilising a state array to save the previous values using a for loop and map method disabled the reset/undo button during edit mode to avoid array mismatch when restoring values added and .onAppear closure to the masterview in order to ensure any edits to the day name in the detailview correctly sort the list in chronological order implemented the title edit capability during edit mode of the detail view made DayNameView to format the textfield and text more easily for the if/else conditionals of edit mode added a viewmodifier to the DayNameView so edits to the dayname are more seamless by keeping the same format settings added some styling to indicate the dayname is editable encountered problems trying to align a small icon to the textfield for a better edit association: padding was causing the textfield to misalign and be hard to click for renaming